florisvlasveld/vea/README.md

 ### Prepare for an event

 Use `vea prepare-event` to get a quick briefing before a meeting.
 The command collects emails, tasks, notes and Slack messages around the event time and summarizes them with your LLM of choice.
-If you don't specify `--event`, the next upcoming calendar entry is used.
+By default it looks at the next calendar entry, but you can target a specific moment with the `--event` option.

 ```bash
 vea prepare-event --lookahead-minutes 30 --slack-dm
 ```

 Key options include:
-- `--event` – Event start time like `2025-05-28 14:00`
+- `--event` – Moment to prepare for.
+Use a start time like `2025-05-28 14:00`, `now` for the current meeting, or `next` for the next one
 - `--lookahead-minutes` – How far ahead to search for the next event
 - `--journal-dir` – Directory with Markdown journal files
 - `--journal-days` – Number of past journal days to include (default: 21)